neherlab/tidy-tree/README.md

 Check that lineage names match exactly between the guide tree, founders, and assignments files
 ```

-## Citation

-If you use this tool, please cite:

-- IQ-TREE: Nguyen et al. (2015) IQ-TREE: A fast and effective stochastic algorithm for estimating maximum likelihood phylogenies.
-Mol Biol Evol, 32:268-274.

 ## License

 MIT License - see LICENSE file for details

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.